Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Dark Matter phenomenology

 \subsection{Result}

-To have a better understanding of the dark matter phenomenology, we divide the present analysis in two parts (a) $m_{H_0}<m_{T^0}$ and (b) $m_{H_0}>m_{T^0}$.
-The phenomenologies of single component inert Higgs doublet dark matter \cite{LopezHonorez:2006gr, Honorez:2010re, Belyaev:2016lok, Choubey:2017hsq, LopezHonorez:2010tb, Ilnicka:2015jba, Arhrib:2013ela, Cao:2007rm, Lundstrom:2008ai, Gustafsson:2012aj, Kalinowski:2018ylg, Bhardwaj:2019mts} as well as the inert Higgs triplet (Y = 0) dark matter \cite{Araki:2011hm, Fischer:2011zz, Fischer:2013hwa, Khan:2016sxm,Jangid:2020qgo,Barman:2021ifu,Bell:2020hnr} are well known.
+The phenomenologies of the single component IDM \cite{LopezHonorez:2006gr, Honorez:2010re, Belyaev:2016lok, Choubey:2017hsq, LopezHonorez:2010tb, Ilnicka:2015jba, Arhrib:2013ela, Cao:2007rm, Lundstrom:2008ai, Gustafsson:2012aj, Kalinowski:2018ylg, Bhardwaj:2019mts} as well as ITM \cite{Araki:2011hm, Fischer:2011zz, Fischer:2013hwa, Khan:2016sxm,Jangid:2020qgo,Barman:2021ifu,Bell:2020hnr} are well known.
 Despite being allowed by the direct search experiments, both fail to predict the observed for a substantial range of the DM mass.
 While this under-abundant region extends from $M_W$ to 500 GeV for the IDM, the same is in fact larger for the ITM.
-In this case, the under-abundant region extends till 1.8 TeV of the DM mass (irrespective of the choices of their Higgs portal couplings) particularly because, apart from its usual annihilations to SM gauge bosons, it must co-annihilate to the gauge bosons with the help of its charged partners $T^{\pm}$ (mass splitting is very small $\sim \mathcal{O}(166~\rm{MeV})$).
-This in turn makes the effective annihilation cross-section of the triplet dark matter quite large and hence, leading to under-abundance of the relic for a wider range of the DM mass as compared to the IDM.\\
+In this case, the under-abundant region extends till 1.8 TeV of the DM mass (irrespective of the choices of their Higgs portal couplings as their impact on the relic density is sub-dominant) particularly because, apart from its usual annihilations to SM gauge bosons, it must co-annihilate to the gauge bosons with the help of its charged partners $T^{\pm}$ (mass splitting is very small $i.e.~\D m = 166~\text{MeV}$).
+This in turn makes the effective annihilation cross-section of the triplet DM quite large and hence, leading to under-abundance of the relic density for a wider range of the DM mass as compared to the IDM.
+We comment on the role of the portal coupling $\l_{HT}$ here.
+The co(annihilations) are heavily gauge coupling-driven and the dependence on $\l_{HT}$ is subleading.
+To show this, we plot the triplet relic density for $\l_{HT}$ = 0.1, 0.2, 1 in the right panel of Fig.~\ref{pure_DM}.
+It is seen that $\Omega_{T_0}$ for $\l_{HT}$ = 0.1, 0.2 differ only slightly away from the $h$-resonance (our region of interest in $m_{T_0} \gtrsim$ 750 GeV).
+For $\l_{HT}$ = 1, though there appears to be sizeable difference, we can still say that the role of the $h$-mediated annihilation is subleading compared to the gauge-driven annihilatons.
+This can be understood from the following example.
+Increasing $\l_{HT}$ from 0.2 to 1 increases the $h$-mediated annihilation cross section 25-fold.
+However, the relic density for $m_{T_0}$ = 1.8 TeV drops only by a factor $\sim$ 2.
+This shows that the contribution of the gauge-driven (co)annihilation is way higher.
+Despite this subleading impact of $\l_{HT}$, a large $\sim$ 1 value for the former can still deplete the relic density by $\simeq$ 50$\%$ (\emph{w.r.t.} $\l_{HT}$ = 0.2).
+This depletion is something we do not aim for and therefore, restrict $\l_{HT}$ in the [0.1,0.2] interval henceforth.
+And for such a choice, the $T_0 T_0,~T^+ T^- \to H_0 H_0$ conversion is dominated by the $T^{+}-T^{-}-H_0-H_0$ and $T_0-T_0-H_0-H_0$ contact interactions and not by the s-channel $h$-exchange.